 We keep receiving questions and requests from travellers who are planning their Hong Kong trip.
 Generally, first time travellers ask for Hong Kong travel tips and advice.
 First timers are indeed excited about their trip, but they are also uncertain about a lot of things, including visa, language, accommodation, shopping, transport etc. With this easy to understand guide you’ll be able to explore the place better.

 Is it going to be your first time in Hong Kong?
-Let us make your life easy with these simple, yet useful tips for Hong Kong travel.
+Let us make your life easy with these simple, yet useful tips for your travel.
+Read through our 8 travel tips for Hong Kong:

 Some rules to visit Hong Kong have been changed and you must know them before you pack your bags.